 - Does your dog have a condition that makes altering beneficial?
 For males, retained or “undescended” testicles should be removed to prevent testicular cancer later in life.

 - Does your dog need another procedure that can be added on to altering?
 Sometimes, another condition is addressed at the time of desexing, reducing the amount of times your dog needs to go under anesthesia.
 My Maya, for example, had an umbilical hernia repaired at the time of her spay.
 Some owners of at-risk breeds opt to have their pup’s stomach tacked at the time of surgery, an elective procedure that prevents the stomach from twisting during bloat.
+Similarly, owners of brachycephalic breeds may have their dog’s nostrils widened (to make breathing easier) while being spayed or neutered.

 When Is the Best Time to Spay or Neuter a Dog?